Michał Klepfisz: Life

 Together with Arie Wilner, Klepfisz also served as an intermediary between the Jewish Combat Organization and the Polish resistance movement organisation - Home Army.
 He was trained in explosives production by a Home Army soldier, Zbigniew Lewandowski (nom de guerre "Szyna"—"Rail").
 Klepfisz, Wilner and Icchak Cukierman, through the AK, and through the AK-subordinated Polish Socialist Party,WRN (Polish Socialists not associated with Moscow) sent arms into the ghetto.

 Klepfisz was called a "pillar of the uprising" by London radio.
 He was killed on the second day of the Uprising on Bonifraterska Street, in the brush-factory district, protecting the retreat of his fellow soldiers (including Marek Edelman) by covering a German machine gun with his own body.
-Gen. Wladyslaw Sikorski (Polish Commander-in-Chief and Premier of the Polish Government in Exile) decorated him posthumously with a Silver Virtuti Militari V class which is now on display at the US Holocaust Memorial Museum in Washington, DC.
+Gen. Wladyslaw Sikorski (Polish Commander-in-Chief and Premier of the Polish Government in Exile) decorated him posthumously with a Silver Virtuti Militari V class which is now on display at the United States Holocaust Memorial Museum in Washington, DC.

 Michał Klepfisz was described by those who knew him as tall and thin, with a calm, quiet disposition.
 He has a cenotaph in the Warsaw Jewish Cemetery on Okopowa Street (grave #39609), with the inscription:

 Engineer Michał Klepfisz.
 17 IV 1913 – 20 IV 1943.
 Activist of the Bund youth organization.
 Jewish Combat Organization representative in the Polish resistance movement.
 Died a heroic death in the Warsaw Ghetto Uprising.
 Glory to his memory!

 Klepfisz's sister, Regina Klepfisz, was also a Bund activist.
 His daughter, Irena Klepfisz (who, along with his wife, was smuggled out of the ghetto on the eve of the Uprising in 1943) survived the Holocaust and emigrated to the United States.
 She is a noted essayist and poet.
 The poems "The Widow and the Daughter" and "Searching for My Father's Body" are about Michał Klepfisz.